-The "Acacia Ranch" is named after Africa's beloved Acacia tree and because we are Texans.
-More importantly, we want our children to experience freedom from the stigma of identifying with an orphanage or children's home.
+The "Acacia Ranch" is named after Africa's beloved Acacia tree and it had to have "ranch" because we are Texans.

 ITHM owns two acres of land located in Kenya behind the lush Ngong Hills, just 24 miles from the city of Nairobi.

 Our goal is to build two cottages on the Acacia Ranch.
 Both cottages will be Christian rescue centers for orphaned and abandoned children.
 We will house, feed, educate and love these children until they are re-integrated into their family or integrated into a family through adoption or fostering.
 To learn more about adoption and the orphan crisis in Kenya, click The Treasure House - Kenya.

 We know sustainability is one way ITHM can thrive in Kenya.
 Plans for sustainability development on The Acacia Ranch include food production with the purpose of feeding our rescued children at The Treasure House and providing income.

 Future plans also include a water project operating from the Acacia Ranch.
 ITHM will sell water from a borehole to the neighboring community.
 Water is scarce in Kajiado County, Kenya.
 ITHM will be a place to purchase clean water.